Winter091/C-Memory-Debugger/README.md

 Use it to track memory leaks, wrong arguments to memory functions, writing to past-block memory and get info about heaviest allocations.

-It's super lightweight (just 2 short files), but definitely not fast and memory-efficient.
+It's super lightweight (one header file), but definitely not fast and memory-efficient.

 ## Features